proggod/darkflows/src/live-ifstat/README.md

 - Fixed bandwidth component issues
 - Fixed unbound template
 - Fixed default VLAN ID to 1 instead of 0 on DNS custom blocklists
+- Fixed DNS reservations logic
+- Fixed the sync dns hosts button
+- Fixed issue with unbound not starting
+- Fixed speedtest install to not prompt for key confirm
+- New Custom Based ISO installer asks only essential questions

 ### v0.37
 - Modified the blocklist fetch scripts